SimonBolducBeaudoin/Fftw_extra/README.md

 # FFTW_extra
 Adding some features to FFTW.

+# Output
+    - *.pyd a python library containing the wrapped code.
+    - *.a   a static labrary excluding the python features (only c/c++ code).

 # Dependencies
     All homebrewed libraries are imported using global imports "#include <library.h> ".
     This means that the library must eather be installed in your environnment's path or that it must be included during compilation and linking.